 - Salt and pepper

-- Process the first four ingredients in a food processor to a rough paste.
+- Process the first four ingredients (basil through cheese) in a food processor to a rough paste.
 With the machine running, slowly pour the olive oil through the tube.
 If the sauce seems dry (it should be a thick paste) add a little more olive oil.
 Season with salt and pepper to taste.

 Pesto may be frozen up to 2 months.

 Nutritional information is based on third-party calculations, and should be considered estimates.
 Actual nutritional content will vary based on brands used, measuring methods, portion sizes, and more.